NXPHoverGames/TropicCommunityVMU/README.md

 # Powering the board

-The Tropic VMU can be powered in 2 ways
+The Tropic Community VMU can be powered in 2 ways

 > [!WARNING]
-> You should only power the Tropic VMU through either method 1. or 2.
+> You should only power the Tropic Community VMU through either method 1. or 2.
 For example the current can flow from the power module to your usb potentially damaging your machine.
 > You should to cut the power pad on the Teensy as a precaution if you want to use USB and the Power-module simultaneously, but by doing so you would lose the ability to power the board through USB.
 > For more information see [Teensy External Power](https://www.pjrc.com/teensy/external_power.html) guide.